kadambagarwal/IMDB-Movie-App/README.md

 ## Platforms
-Currently IMDB-SwiftUI runs on iPhone and iPad.
+Currently IMDB-Movie-App runs on iPhone and iPad.